-Of course, dangerous or hurtful disputes must be stopped, ideally by diverting the energy towards more fruitful discussions.
-Distraction is useful in younger children.
-Decide if a conflict is harmful, and if not either watch quietly as your children develop their own skills at resolving conflict, or help them negotiate towards a win-win situation.
+Of course, dangerous or hurtful disputes must be stopped, ideally by diverting the energy toward more fruitful discussions.
+Decide if a conflict is harmful and, if not, either watch quietly as your children develop their own conflict-resolution skills or help them to negotiate toward a win-win situation.

 Celebrate peace when it returns, and reward your children generously when they find their own path to a safe and mutually fruitful outcome.

-I hope that this article allows you to appreciate the value of sibling rivalry, and provides you with strategies for channeling it positively towards healthy growth for the entire family.
+I hope that this article helps you to appreciate the value of sibling rivalry and provides you with strategies for channeling it positively toward healthy growth for the entire family.
 Even as we guide the development of our children, we advance our own insight and strength as caring, engaged adults.